petervanderdoes/AVH-Extended-Categories/readme.txt

 == Changelog ==

+= Version 2.1 =
+* RFC: The path for the RSS image can be URI.

 = Version 2.0.3 =
 * Bugfix: When selecting hierarchy and showing of all levels, the hierarchy wouldn't be shown.